 If your loved one is travelling long-term or living abroad then gifting them travel related stuff is usually a fairly safe bet.
 I think these airport code cushions are really cool and would add a nice touch to a home for travel lovers.

 I know when I was living abroad, even for a year, I never wanted to spend too much on things like towels and bedding.
 But at the same time, having nice towels and bedding made me feel more comfortable and settled wherever I was living.
-If your friend is permanently abroad or newly moved abroad, look at some cool duvet sets that they could enjoy even for a little while.
+It’s a catch 22!
+If your friend is moving overseas or newly moved abroad, look at some cool duvet sets that they could enjoy even for a little while.
 It’s likely if they move they’ll get left behind, so don’t spend a fortune though!

 Lightweight photo hanger to put photos around their home